DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 ---

-Any registered mentor at the same school can be assigned to any ECT who doesn't already have a mentor assigned.
-ECT can only be assigned one mentor at a time.

-📜 ECTs must have a dedicated mentor, but there is no limit on having other additional mentors.

-📚 DfE commercial decision not to pay for time off timetable for additional mentors.

----

 There is no limit on the number of ECTs a mentor can be assigned to.

 📜 Whilst there is no specific limit, [DfE statutory guidance](https://assets.publishing.service.gov.uk/media/6629237f3b0122a378a7e6ef/Induction_for_early_career_teachers__England__statutory_guidance_.pdf) sets out that mentors should be able to support an ECT, and too many pairings would impact a mentor's capacity to do that.
-Mentor may or may not be doing mentor training.

-📜 Mentors can complete 2 years of funded mentor training.
-Mentors don't need to be in training or have completed training to be able to mentor an ECT.

 ---